bhky/targetran/README.md

 # Note that cropping and resizing are not affine and cannot be combined.
 # Option (1):
 affine_transform = TFCombineAffine(
-    [TFRandomRotate(probability=0.8),  # Probability to include each affine transformation TFRandomShear(probability=0.6),   # can be specified, otherwise the default is used.
+    [TFRandomRotate(probability=0.8),  # Probability to include each affine transformation step TFRandomShear(probability=0.6),   # can be specified, otherwise the default value is used.
-     TFRandomTranslate(),              # Thus, the number of selected transformations varies.
+     TFRandomTranslate(),              # Thus, the number of selected steps could vary.
      TFRandomFlipLeftRight(),
      TFRandomFlipUpDown()],
     probability=1.0  # Probability to apply this single combined transformation.